There are many choices on the market that makes it even harder.

 Most players would prefer a combo amp because it is a bit more affordable than investing on a separate head and cabinet.
 They are also portable and easy to transport.
 And while they may have fewer outputs and inputs, they also sound as good.

 There you have our short guide to help you decide on the type of practice amp for your needs.

-It might be for you if you’re looking to produce professional tone from your amp with that great bass sound.
+It might be for you if you’re looking to produce a professional tone from your amp with that great bass sound.
 This model has a classic and compact design, which makes it ideal for practices and performances.
 The 25-watt amp also comes with a hybrid cone speaker that can produce low and warm frequencies.
-Consider it if you’re looking for a good priced and reliable bass amp for your practices.
+Consider it if you’re looking for a good-priced and reliable bass amp for your practices.